American Airlines Flight 587: Victims

 All 260 people aboard the plane died in the crash.
 Five bystanders on the ground were also killed.
-One of its victims, Hilda Yolanda Mayol, survived the September 11 attacks having escaped from the North Tower.
+One of the victims, Hilda Yolanda Mayol, had previously survived the September 11 attacks, having escaped from the North Tower of the World Trade Center.
+She was traveling with her mother and children, attempting to escape the trauma of the attacks.
+Another victim of the crash was Ashot Melikjanyan, a Soviet-Armenian former actor who later became a naturalized American citizen.